 - Reserve account for taxes, insurance and POA escrow.

 - Cost of survey if ordered.

 Considering New Construction?

 When you go to a new construction site, you need someone to represent you!

-The site agent at a new construction office represents the builder!
+The site agent at new construction represents the builder, not you!
 Their job is to put together a sale that is the best for the builder.
 You need your REALTOR® there to protect you as the buyer.

 Buying new construction is more complicated and time-consuming than buying a resale home.
 We can professionally guide you through this process.
 Our experience representing buyers in new construction gives us a database of information about subdivisions, floor plans, builders, the building process and other aspects that only relate to new construction.